Reading Strategies That Grow with Your Child

 How children with attention deficit disorder (ADHD) or learning disabilities like dyslexia can improve reading skills and achieve success at school.

 For grades one through three, the object of most school reading assignments is to build reading skills.
-You can help with the necessary practice and offer support to your child with attention deficit disorder (ADHD), dyslexia, or other learning disabilities.
+You can help with the necessary practice and offer support to your child with ADHD, dyslexia, or other learning disabilities.

-- Preview reading materials.
+Preview reading materials.
 Direct your child’s attention to the cover, the title of the book, and the illustrations.
 Teach her to use these visual clues as she reads.
 Ask, “What do you think the book is about?”
-This will help an ADHD child put the words into context.
+This will help a child with ADHD put the words into context.

 Tips for Reading Fiction